wiaidp/R-package-SSA-Predictor/README.md

-Getting started: Open the R project by clicking the project icon located in the main repository.
-This will launch the project in RStudio.
+Getting started: Open the R project by clicking the project icon (M-SSA\_package.Rproj) located in the main repository.
+This will launch the project in RStudio and automatically set paths to functions and data.
 From there, load any tutorial file from the `M-SSA Tutorials' sub-folder and run the code.
 Tutorials are arranged in order of increasing complexity.